vipulgupta2048/firedocs/Discover Firecamp/Firecamp for Teams/Organisations.md

 # Firecamp for Teams

 Firecamp is built with collaboration and accessiblity in mind for teams working in an distributed environment.
-Therefore, Firecamp provides features to setup organisations and workspaces for inviting members into your team to build, test and deploy your API's faster.
+Therefore, Firecamp provides features to setup organizations and workspaces for inviting members into your team to build, test and deploy your API's faster.

-## Organisations in Firecamp
+## Organizations in Firecamp

-Let's start understanding organisations through an overview of project management in Firecamp!
+Let's start understanding organizations through an overview of project management in Firecamp!

 ```
-^ Organisations
+^ Organizations
-    - An organisation can have multiple workspaces.
+    - An organization can have multiple workspaces.
     ^ Workspaces + Members
         - Workspaces are collection of projects
         - Members can collaborate on projects inside Workspaces.